hkaspersen/ARIBA_analysis/README.md

 resfinder, simply input "all" in this file
 - **intrinsic_genes_file**: Path to file holding the list of intrisic genes of interest.
 Same rules as above.
+- **heatmap_selection**: TRUE/FALSE, whether or not the heatmap should
+be generated.
+Note that this will fail if there are no Qnr genes present in the dataset (to be fixed).

 ## File descriptions
 Plots